-Another great photo journey on June 13, 2015 through the Merlin’s Hollow, an English garden, a collection of about 2000 flowering species, of course not photographed yet by me.
+Another great photo journey on June 13, 2015 through the Merlin’s Hollow, an English garden in Aurora, a collection of about 2000 flowering species, of course not photographed yet by me.
 It rained most of the week, heavy showers in fact, thunders and tornado warnings, and it rained the night before leaving shiny rain drops everywhere in the garden, still there when I arrived.
 Probably still everywhere in Aurora on that day.
 And there was a bit of locomotion as well when I arrived.
 I hope Tomlinson’s Oscar the cat was found sound and safe after he was chased away by the fox in the bright early morning; and when people were around.
 Brave, I say.
 Oscar wasn’t found yet at the time I left the garden.
 It was noon.

 “The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just on the body, but the soul.” ~ Alfred Austin